Vivek30092/Vivek30092.github.io/README.md

     -   **Project Filtering**: Filter projects by category (AI/ML, Web Dev).
     -   **Modals**: Click "View Details" to see more info about a project without leaving the page.
     -   **Skill Bars**: Animated progress bars for technical skills.
+    -   **Event Timeline**: Showcase of workshops, hackathons, and conferences attended.
 -   **Clean Code**: Modular HTML files and organized assets.

 ## 🚀 How to Run Locally